 Standard 16mm lenses are designed to cover a minimum image circle of 12.8mm, and Super 16 lenses are designed to cover a minimum image circle of 14.5 mm.
 This is an increase of 13%.
 Some lenses designed for standard 16 lenses happen to have have enough coverage to cover Super 16.

-To get full 2k image quality on a Super 16 sized sensor (or S16 film), you need lenses that have significant MTF response at 80 lp/mm.
-Fortunately most modern Super 16 lenses can deliver level of performance.
+To get full 2k image quality on a Super 16 sized or windowed sensor (or S16 film), you need lenses that have significant MTF response at 80 lp/mm.
+This does not mean merely being able to see the 80 lp/mm target on a lens projector.
+There must be enough contrast at 80 line pairs for the image to be captured, either by film or a digital sensor with enough resolution.
+Fortunately many modern Super 16 lenses can deliver that level of performance.

 Incidentally, this is the same level of MTF response you need to get full 4k image quality on a Super 35mm sized sensor or 35mm film.
 But it is more difficult to find 35mm format lenses, especially wide ones, with significant MTF at 80 lp/mm.

 So, even though you may have 4k worth of pixels on your Super 35 sensor, you won’t be getting 4k worth of image data, especially with vintage or anamorphic lenses, and mega-pixel digital sensors that have heavy OLPF filters.